 ChatGPT Plus

-ChatGPT Plus is the first level of a paid tier for individual users.
-This is the option you are most likely to consider.
+ChatGPT Plus is the next paid tier for individual users.
+This is the option you are most likely to consider if you use ChatGPT professionally.
 At the time of writing it costs $20/month.
 For this amount you get more access to more advanced models and generally higher limits.
-However, there are still limits.
+However, there are still limits in place.

 ChatGPT Pro

-ChatGPT Pro is the latest and most expensive tier: $200/month.
+ChatGPT Pro is by far the most expensive tier: $200/month.
 This is for heavy users, especially of the most advanced models or for much higher limits to generate videos with Sora.

 The extreme jump in price makes this only viable for people with complex tasks, who need the most advanced and powerful AI models on a regular basis, and who use it a lot per day.

-If you need more than one account, have a look at ChatGPT Team (sometimes called “Business”).
-It will cost you $25/month per member.
+If you need more than one account, have a look at ChatGPT Business (formerly “Team”).
+It will cost you $25/month per member with annual billing or $30/month per member with monthly billing.
 As you would expect, you get an admin panel.
 The limits for some features are higher than ChatGPT Plus (no details given).
 It also connects to services like Google Drive, SharePoint, Dropbox, GitHub, and Outlook.
 Custom integrations are also possible.

 ChatGPT Enterprise